EMD: Explicit Motion Modeling for High-Quality Street Gaussian Splatting: Introduction

-To better address the different motion patterns in street scenes, we propose an Explicit Motion Decomposition (EMD) module that can be easily integrated into existing supervised and self-supervised frameworks (Fig. \ref{fig:method_overview}).
+To address the different motion patterns in street scenes, we propose an Explicit Motion Decomposition (EMD) module that can be easily integrated into existing self-supervised frameworks (Fig. \ref{fig:method_overview}).
 EMD improves scene decomposition by incorporating motion-aware feature encoding and dual-scale deformation modeling.
 Specifically, we enhance each Gaussian primitive with learnable motion embeddings to capture its motion characteristics and design a hierarchical deformation framework that separately manages fast, global motions and slow, local deformations.
 This design allows for more efficient analysis of complex street scenes with varying motion speeds.

-To showcase the versatility of our approach, we conduct extensive experiments on the Waymo-NOTR dataset by integrating EMD with representative methods from both paradigms: StreetGaussian for supervised and S3Gaussian for self-supervised settings.
+We conduct extensive experiments on the Waymo and KITTI datasets by integrating EMD with representative self-supervised methods: S3Gaussian and DeSiRe-GS.
+In addition, EMD can be seamlessly extended to supervised methods.
 Our main contributions include:

-\begin{itemize} \item We propose EMD, a new plug-and-play module that effectively addresses varying motion speeds in street scenes through explicit motion modeling.
+\begin{itemize} \item We propose EMD, the first plug-and-play module that effectively addresses varying motion speeds in street scenes through explicit motion modeling.

-\item We validate our method in both supervised and self-supervised settings, demonstrating consistent performance improvements across various evaluation protocols.

-\item We carried out a thorough evaluation of the Waymo-NOTR dataset, showcasing substantial improvements across various settings, achieving better reconstruction quality in both full scenes (+1.81 PSNR) and vehicle-specific regions (+2.81 PSNR) compared to respective baselines. \end{itemize}
+\item We introduce tailored training strategies for self-supervised street Gaussian splatting methods and further extend EMD to supervised settings.